Nature of Electricity

 As some electric power is converted into heat energy, this phenomenon can be described by Joule's law, which states that,

 Where H is the generated heat in calories,

 i is the electric current that is flowing through the wire and it is measured in amperes,

 r is the resistance of the conductor in ohm(Ω) and

-t is the duration of current flowing in seconds.
-If we know the time of current flowing, the resistance of wire, and amount of electric current flow, we can easily find out the generated heat of the circuit.
+t is the duration of electric current flowing in seconds.
+If we know the time of electric current flowing, the resistance of wire, and amount of electric current flow, we can easily find out the generated heat of the circuit.
 This heat can be utilized in various ways.

 We saw that the more the electrical resistance of the wire the more the generated heat in the circuit, but to know more accurately about the heating effect of current, we should know about it from the atomic level.
 As the flow of electric current is nothing but the flow of electrons there will always be resistance from the fixed atoms of the conductor.
 The fixed atoms of the wire resist the flow of electrons and as a result there are collisions and as the kinetic energy converts into heat energy we see that the wire is getting hot.